certifiedTboy/hux-assessment-backend/README.md

 - All CRUD operations are available on the API [Documentation](https://documenter.getpostman.com/view/14393972/2sAXjDcuQy)

-- If link does not work, copy and paste this address "https://documenter.getpostman.com/view/14393972/2sAXjDcuQy" on the browser to view API documentation

 ## Authentication Flow

-- Authentication and Authorization is handled with Jsonwebtoken (JWT) and it follows the OAUTH flow standard
+- Authentication and Authorization is handled with Jsonwebtoken (JWT) and it follows the OAUTH2 flow standard
-- On successful login, an access token and a refresh token is generated, refresh token is sent as an HTTP only flagged cookie to client with a validity period of 24 hours.
-The access token is sent as a response data to be used for subsequent requests.
-The access token has a validity period of 30 Minutes.
-Tokens are signed with the user unique Id and user-type (ADMIN / USER)
+- On successful login, an access token and a refresh token is generated, access token is sent as an HTTP only flagged cookie to client with a validity period of 1 hour.
+The refresh token is sent as a JSON response.
+The refresh token has a validity period of 24 hours.
+Tokens are signed with the user unique Id and user first name, last name and email address
-- All subsequent request that requires authorization must be made with the access token as authorization request header with a Bearer flag.
+- All subsequent request that requires authorization must be made with the access token, which is sent as cookie data.
-- On access token expiration, a request is made to a /refresh-token endpoint with refresh token as req.cookies header.
+- On access token expiration, a request is made to a /access-token endpoint with refresh token as authorization header.
 - If refresh token is valid and contains verifiable data, a new access token is sent back to client for subsequent request.
 - on refresh token expiration, client is required to login again to generate new refresh token and access token
 - For testing on POSTMAN agent, refer to [postman interceptor](https://learning.postman.com/docs/sending-requests/cookies/#:~:text=Postman%20can%20capture%20cookies%20for,with%20the%20Postman%20cookie%20jar.) to handle cookie